 Alena Arzamasskaya – Russian Jeanne d’Arc

 Alena Arzamasskaya (Temnikovskaya) was born in 1670 in Arzamas.
-It is known that in her youth, she was forced to marry an elderly peasant, but he did not live long, and very soon she became a widow.
-After her husband’s death, she became a nun at the Nikolaevskii Monastery near Arzamas, where she learned to read and write, and medicine.
+It is known that in her youth, she was forced to marry an elderly peasant.
+But he did not live long, and very soon she became a widow.
+After her husband’s death, she became a nun at the Nikolaevskii Monastery near Arzamas, where she learned to read and write, and studied medicine.

 She was a comrade and sister-in-arms of Stepan Razin (a Cossack leader who led a major uprising against the nobility and Tsar’s bureaucracy in South Russia).